When it comes to applying for hunts in Utah — how does the Utah draw system work?

 Utah utilizes two points systems for its draw: bonus and preference points.
 Bonus points are used for limited entry and once-in-a-lifetime applications, and preference points are used for the general season buck deer and antlerless hunts.

 For the bonus point drawings, which include limited entry and once-in-a-lifetime applications, tags will be split where 50% of the tags will go to the highest points holders, and the remaining 50% will be drawn at random based on your bonus point total.
-Bonus points are accrued each year an applicant is successful or if an applicant simply chooses to apply for a point only on their application.
+Bonus points are accrued each year an applicant is unsuccessful or if an applicant simply chooses to apply for a point only on their application.
 Points will be removed from your account once a tag is drawn.

 If only one nonresident tag is available, it will be drawn randomly.